 1. In a vast majority of cases (when the rhubarb is store-bought), no need to peel it.
 However, in some instances (mostly for home-grown rhubarb), the skin can be pretty thick.
 In this case, you can peel the tougher parts for a smoother result.

 2. If you don’t have vanilla powder on hand: substitute the light brown sugar and vanilla powder with 2 tablespoons (12 g) of vanilla sugar.
-The vanilla flavor will be more subtle but it does the trick!
+The vanilla flavor will be more subtle, but it does the trick!

-3. If you wish to veganize this Old-Fashioned Rhubarb Vanilla Crisp, just replace the unsalted cultured butter with the plant-based unsalted butter of your choice.
+3. If you wish to veganize this Old-Fashioned Rhubarb Crisp, just replace the unsalted cultured butter with the plant-based unsalted butter of your choice.

-4. The proportions of this recipe are for a 10-inch skillet (26 cm) or 11×7 inch (28×18 cm) rectangular baking pan and serve 6-8 servings.
+4. The proportions of this recipe are for a 10-inch skillet (26 cm) or 11×7-inch (28×18 cm) rectangular baking pan and serve 6-8 servings.
 Feel free to divide the recipe in half if you are having a date night or a smaller crowd over.

 Leave a Comment & Rating